US has reunited 100 children taken from parents under Trump

 “Obviously, this is nowhere near the end,” Brane said.
 “This is just the beginning of this ramp up and hopefully families will see that reunifications are happening and they will feel confident coming forward.”

-Parents and children, including some who arrived at U.S. airports this week, are being granted humanitarian parole to reside in the country for a minimum of three years and may pursue permanent status through asylum or another program.
+Reunited parents and children, including some who arrived at U.S. airports this week, are being granted humanitarian parole to reside in the country for a minimum of three years, and may pursue permanent status through asylum or another program.
 They are also receiving counseling services.

 Hundreds of families have also filed lawsuits against the federal government.